bitfield/gmachine/02/README.md

 1. Creates a new G-machine.
 2. Calls `Run()` on the machine.
 3. Tests that the machine's `P` register contains the value `1`.
 If not, the test should fail with a message like `"want P == 1, got ..."`
+4. Calls `Run()` again.
+5. Tests that P contains `2`.

 This test will not compile yet, of course, because we haven't written the `Run()` method.
 If it fails to compile for any other reason, keep working on it until it fails to compile because of the missing `Run()` method.

-**TASK:** Write the minimum code necessary to make the test pass.
+**TASK:** Write the _minimum_ code necessary to make the test pass.
 (I'm serious about this.
 For example, even though we talked about a fetch-execute _cycle_, you won't need to implement a loop inside the `Run()` method, because the test doesn't require it to loop.
-All it needs to do is increment the P register—or, for that matter, simply set it to the value 1.)
+All it needs to do is increment the P register and return.)

 ## Done?

 When the tests pass, you're done!
-Hopefully that was pretty easy.
 Go on to the next exercise:

 * [Getting in Shape](../02/README.md)